Auto Lemon Law

 How long do I have to file a lemon law complaint?

 Although the length of time varies from state to state, in general you can still file a claim years after your initial vehicle purchase.
 In Pennsylvania for example, you have 6 years after the original delivery date to formally file a lemon law case.
-In Massachusetts, you have 18 months.
+In Massachusetts, you have 18 months, and in New Jersey you have 24 months.

 What happens if I win my lemon law case?